Welcome to Southampton Solent University!

 Check out our comprehensive housing guide on finding accommodation in the city if you are an international student.

 We are here to support you.
-First step is to communicate with our international admissions team and your course leader any reasons for later arrival and an estimated arrival date.
+The first step is to communicate with our international admissions team and your course leader any reasons for later arrival and an estimated arrival date.
 You must arrive in UK before the latest enrolment date (as stated in your CAS).
 Please ensure you attend the mop-up induction talks, where you will be familiarised with your visa conditions and regulations.
 This is a compulsory part of your visa conditions.

 To access the National Health Service (NHS), which you have paid for as part of your visa, you will need to register with your local doctor/surgery.
 Once you find a surgery, visit their website to discover how you need to register with them.
 This will usually be a simple and quick form.
 You can get a list of doctors from the Student Hub.